fibo/flow-view/gh-pages/index.md

 ```

 Note that *flow-view* should be used client side.
 However, if you want to import it in your Node package
-and bundle it with browserify, or hatever, you can install it with [npm](https://npmjs.org/) doing
+and bundle it with browserify, or whatever, you can install it with [npm](https://npmjs.org/) doing

 ```bash
 $ npm install flow-view